 The 1999 U.S. Environmental Protection Agency (USEPA) "Regional Haze Rule" [64 Fed.
 Reg.
 35714 (July 1, 1999)] requires certain emission sources that "may reasonably be anticipated to cause or contribute" to visibility impairment in downwind Class I areas to install Best Available Retrofit Technology (BART).
-These requirements are intended to reduce emissions specifically from large sources that, due to age, were exempted from other control requirements of the Clean Air Act.
+These requirements are intended to reduce emissions specifically from large sources that, due to age, were exempted from new source performance standards (NSPS) requirements of the Clean Air Act.